magneticio/vamp.io/content/documentation/tutorials/smarter-releasing-on-kubernetes.md

 The store front provides a responsive web app consisting of a products page, a shopping cart and a checkout page.

-It is implemented to a [Tolerant Reader](http://servicedesignpatterns.com/WebServiceEvolution/TolerantReader) that expects changes to occur in the messages and media types it receives.
-For example, version 1.0 requests version 1 of the sava-product service (`Accept: application/vnd.sava.v1+json`) but will try to work with later versions.

-It also tries to isolate users from realtime dependency failures by showing cached or stubbed data.
+It tries to isolate users from realtime dependency failures by showing cached or stubbed data.
 For example, if the sava-product service is unavailable users can choose from a list of fruit (a throw back to the original project).

 The store front locale is configured by setting the `LOCALE` environment variable.